 - Which treatment option is best for me?

-- May I be referred for psychotherapy?
+- May I be referred for specialist pain or psychotherapy services?

 What more research needs to be done on Biliary Sphincter Disorders?

 Further research into the underlying causes of Biliary Sphincter Disorders may help the development of more targeted treatments.
 This includes exploring better medical therapies for people with biliary sphincter disorders and more targeted psychological support.
 There also needs to be a better understanding about the long-term outcomes with these disorders.